diego-kleinman/Programacion1-Obligatorio/Readme.md

 #### Knowledge Acquired:
 It´s a project were I deepened my knoledge in python and arduino.
 Handling of strings, output and input of text files, data process,etc.
-An interesting idea that took me a lot of work but also gave me a great satisfaction.
+An interesting idea that took me a lot of work but also gave me great satisfaction.